ibd-bcn/tofacitinib_ibd/README.md

 ## Distribution of this repository

-This repository is composed with two main directories.
+This repository is composed of two main directories.

 - Figures: In this directory you can find the code to develop each figure of the study.
 - Analysis: In this directory you can find all the code to perform the same analysis of the study.